David Row: Early life and education

 Row was born in Portland but grew up in Kolkata, India.
 Row went on to study art receiving both his BA and MFA degrees at Yale.
 During his time there he studied under Joseph Albers, Al Held, Lester Johnson, William Bailey, David von Schlegell, and Brice Marden.

 Row has exhibited extensively since the late seventies starting out at alternative and nonprofit spaces such as the Drawing Center and PS122.
-He has been represented at various points in his career by John Good Gallery (New York), André Emmerich (New York), von Lintel Gallery (New York), Galerie Thaddaeus Ropac (Paris/Salzburg), Ascan Crone (Hamburg), Galerie Brandstetter & Wyss (Zurich) and currently with Loretta Howard Gallery (New York), Locks Gallery (Philadelphia) and McClain Gallery (Houston).
+He has been represented at various points in his career by John Good Gallery (New York), André Emmerich (New York), von Lintel Gallery (New York), Galerie Thaddaeus Ropac (Paris/Salzburg), Ascan Crone (Hamburg), Galerie Brandstetter & Wyss (Zürich) and currently with Loretta Howard Gallery (New York), Locks Gallery (Philadelphia) and McClain Gallery (Houston).

 Row is also an established printmaker working with fine art edition presses such as Pace Prints, Two Palms Press and the Tamarind Institute.

 He has also received grants and awards such as Yale Scholar of the House (1971-71), National Endowment for the Arts (1987), Issac N. Maynard Prize from the National Academy Museum and School (2008).
+David Row is also a member of American Abstract Artists.

 Row has taught and lectured at The Cooper Union, Rhode Island School of Design, Pratt Institute, Fordham University and currently teaches in the School of Visual Arts MFA Program.